LogtalkDotOrg/logtalk3/tests/prolog/NOTES.md

 - `commons_` - tests for de facto standard Prolog features
 - `wg17_` - tests from WG17 test suite
 - `tpl_` - tests contributed by Trealla Prolog developers
+- `lvm_` - tests contributed by LVM developers

 To run all the provided tests with e.g. SWI-Prolog, open a terminal and type:

 	$ cd $LOGTALKUSER/tests/prolog
 	$ logtalk_tester -p swi
 	...

+When running Logtalk form a git repo clone, you may need to type instead:

+	$ logtalk_tester.sh -p swi

 By convention, tests for standard built-in predicates encapsulate the main test goal using the `{}/1` control construct.
 In most cases, this precaution